To qualify for the manufacturing exemption, a taxpayer must meet each of the requirements listed below.

 Reference: Tenn.
 Code Ann. § 67-4-712(b)(2); Tenn.
 Comp.
 R. & Regs.
 1320-04-05-.16.

-Note: This article was updated for clarification purposes on January 12, 2022.
+Note: This article was updated on May 12, 2023, as a result of a law change.
 The previous version of BUS-42 is available here.